realworldocaml/book/book/gadts/README.md

 instantiating these types, just using them as markers of different states.
 All that matters is that the types are distinct.

-That in hand, we can mint a completeness-sensitive option type.
+Now we can mint a completeness-sensitive option type.
 Note the two type variables: the first indicates the type of the contents of the option, and the second indicates whether this is being used in an incomplete state.

 ```ocaml env=main
 type ('a, _) coption =